SatishDivvi/Log-Analysis/README.md

     - `cd` to folder _vagrant_ with command `cd vagrant`.

 3. How to create the news database:
-   -
-   - if you provide the Vagrantfile supplied by Udacity, this step is automated by the Vagrantfile.
-Be sure to instruct the user to install Vagrant and VirtualBox, and instruct them on how to start and log into the virtual machine.
+   - if you are using the Vagrantfile from the repository you have just cloned or used then this step is automated by the Vagrantfile.
    - If virtual machine is not considered by the users then they will need to manually create the news database.
 They can do so from the psql console by typing `CREATE DATABASE news;`.

 4. where to get the newsdata.sql file with the database schema and data.